 Zhang, R., Jongejans, E., & Shea, K. (2011).
 Warming increases the spread of an invasive thistle.
 PLoS One, 6(6), e21725.

+Figure Captions

+Figure 1.
+An illustration of possible primary, secondary, and higher-order dispersal pathways for a hypothetical system of biotic and abiotic dispersal vectors.

+Figure 2.
+Observed number of seeds remaining when elaiosome is present (E+) or absent (E-), conditioned on species (CN Carduus nutans, CA Carduus acanthoides) and warming treatment applied to the maternal plant.
+Error bars represent ±1 standard error on the mean; p-values are obtained from Kolmogorov-Smirnov tests, with low p-values indicating significant differences between the two survival curves.

+Figure 3.
+Observed number of seeds remaining when maternal plant is warmed or unwarmed, conditioned on species (CN Carduus nutans, CA Carduus acanthoides) and elaiosome presence (E+ present, E- absent).
+Error bars represent ±1 standard error on the mean; p-values are obtained from Kolmogorov-Smirnov tests, with low p-values indicating significant differences between the two survival curves.

 Table 1.
 Estimates (±1 standard error), z-scores, and p-values for the coefficients of the mixed-effects GLM with logit link fit to the proportion of seeds removed at 6, 12, and 24 hours.
 The intercept (baseline) represents seeds from unwarmed maternal plants and without elaiosomes.
 Estimates must be transformed using the inverse logit function to yield the proportion of seeds from the previous timestep that were removed.